 |Knoxville, TN||Cost: $$$$$||Graduation Rate: 63%||

-Johnson University is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
+The university charges the same tuition rate for in-state and out-of-state students.
+Johnson is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges.

 What Can I Do With an Associate in Theology Degree?